nltk/nltk/nltk/test/unit/security_probes/README.md

 `STATIC` is distinct from `FIXED` on purpose: a grep is not an exploit attempt.

-## Result on develop
+## Result

-38 probes: 31 FIXED, 7 STATIC, 0 VULNERABLE.
-The three top-severity claims all
+As of 2026-08-15: 38 probes — 31 FIXED, 7 STATIC, 0 VULNERABLE.
+Run
-describe states that no longer exist — the pickle allowlist rejects dangerous globals under an allowlisted parent (GHSA-x99w), `TransitionParser` uses `allowlisted_pickle_load` (GHSA-rhp5), and `pathsec.ENFORCE` is `True` so `/etc/passwd` raises `PermissionError` (GHSA-p3m8).
+`python -m nltk.test.unit.security_probes` for the current counts.
+The invariant the suite enforces on every commit is **0 VULNERABLE**; each advisory is FIXED (attack executed, tree defended) or STATIC (guard confirmed in source).
+For example, the top-severity pickle-RCE and SSRF advisories are closed — the allowlist rejects dangerous globals under an allowlisted parent (GHSA-x99w), `TransitionParser` uses `allowlisted_pickle_load` (GHSA-rhp5), and `pathsec.ENFORCE` is `True` so `/etc/passwd` raises `PermissionError` (GHSA-p3m8).

 ## Design